Graviton-Code-Editor/website/docs/dev/fundamentals/plugins/iconpacks.md

 Iconpacks consist on a set of different types of rules.

-package.json's properties needed for themes:
+Manifest's properties needed for themes:

 * icons: icons matches
 * type: plugin's type, in this case, 'iconpack'